 Try swirling your strands into a Cinnabon-style messy bun.
 Fine hair can certainly achieve a full bun, as proven here.
 Glam it up with any hair accessory.

 Here's another imperfectly twisted, swirly bun that looks so elegant and chic.
-As you can see, letting a few of your strands peek out adds cool texture to this style.

 I mean, how gorgeous is this Pinterest-worthy updo?
 This twisted, knotted style looks so incredibly gorgeous embroidered with delicate flowers.